 With this bio-geographical background about the status of forests in Haryana, my leadership goals include advancing strategic policy objectives of the Forest Department to increase the forest and tree cover to 10%; sustaining and managing the state’s forests through applying scientific knowledge; delivering benefits to the public; and excelling as a high performing department.

-One of the main priorities this year will be the implementation of the School Children Plantation Drive launched by the Hon’ble Chief Minister.
-I appeal to all citizens to contribute in making this plantation drive a great success.
+One of the main priorities this year will be the implementations of the School Children Plantation Drive launched by the Hon’ble Chief Minister and Jal Shakti Abhiyan launched by Hon’ble Prime Minister.
+During the current year, a planting target of 3 Crore seedlings will be achieved by raising plantation on forest land, Panchayat land, Institutional land, farmer land etc. I appeal to all citizens to contribute in making this plantation drive a great success.